leon0399/materialize-laravel-frontend-preset/README.md

 1. Fresh install Laravel >= 5.7.0 and cd to your app.
 2. Install this preset via `composer require leon0399/materialize-laravel-frontend-preset`.
 Laravel will automatically discover this package.
 No need to register the service provider.
-3. Use `php artisan preset materialize` for the basic Materialize preset **OR** use `php artisan preset materialize-auth` for the basic preset, auth route entry and Materialize auth views in one go.
+3. Use `php artisan preset materialize` for the basic Materialize preset.
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in `routes/web.php`)
 4. `yarn && yarn dev`
 5. Configure your favorite database (mysql, sqlite etc.)
 6. `php artisan migrate` to create basic user tables.